GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Add data to the map

 Let's add a dataset to the map so that we can view the data.
-Here's an example map of [DEA Surface Reflectance (Sentinel-2A MSI)](https://maps.dea.ga.gov.au/#share=s-bNYeackQuE5oILJe4O13j1HZjBQ).
+Here's an [example map of the DEA Surface Reflectance (Sentinel-2A MSI) dataset](https://maps.dea.ga.gov.au/#share=s-bNYeackQuE5oILJe4O13j1HZjBQ).

 1. Open [DEA Maps](https://maps.dea.ga.gov.au/).
 1. Click **Explore map data**.